sshiling/42-libft/README.md

 The purpose of the project is to introduce to students standard C functions that we will be able to use in our future projects.
 To give a deeper understanding of functions we needed to create our own realization of standard functions.

-All standard functions are created in accordance with Norm - the bunch of rules how code should be formatted.
+All functions are created in accordance with Norm - the bunch of rules how code should be formatted.

 #### The project consists of 3 main logical parts:
 * Standart Libc functions